-Students in Pocahontas were skeptical about a new program at first.
+Students in Pocahontas weren’t sure about a new program at first.
 They were not impressed with the previous future readiness solution and they were expecting something equally as “bland”.
 But Stewart says once students start using Xello, it can be difficult to get them off it.

 “Sometimes I have a hard time getting them back on task because they are enjoying learning more about the program and the careers it shows them.
 Once we get everyone set up on it, my plan is to come back around and let them use it to create goals and do lessons.
-Right now, we’re focused on taking care of the student success plans,” says Stewart.
+Right now, we’re focused on taking care of the student success plans.”

 Like all new programs, preparing for and implementing future readiness programs takes time and patience.
 Stewart says that she anticipated some hiccups along the way and leaned on Xello’s success managers to help her learn every detail.

 “It’s important to build a relationship with people from the program.
 My Xello [customer success manager] has been like my lifesaver in this whole process.
 They implemented our course guide into Xello, but some things were left out or we didn’t think of others.
 She helped us get back on track easily every time.”